Menu

 “There are new people coming in and changing the way they’ve always done things, and that’s hard.”

-On the other hand, while some “old-school” employees lack in digital prowess, they likely make up for in industry experience.
+On the other hand, while some “old-school” employees lack digital prowess, they likely make up for in industry experience.

 Providing opportunities for training to develop multi-faceted managers is a great way for retail organizations to empower current employees and help them evolve and continue developing professionally.

-3. Incentivize them correctly
+Incentivize employees correctly

 Digital technology and the processes they enable are changing traditional in-store success metrics.
 Are we doing enough to ensure that we’re basing success and compensating on the right criteria?